 My research focuses on how people form impressions of others, in particular, impressions regarding others' relatively stable traits, such as personality.
 What are the psychological mechanisms (e.g., origins, dimensions, dynamics)?
-How does inferring traits interact with other psychological processes (e.g., inferring mental states, predicting actions)?
-What are the behavioral consequences in the real world (e.g., politics, justice, media)?
-I study these questions using various stimuli (text, images, movies) and a combination of behavioral and machine learning methods.
+How do trait inferences interact with other psychological processes (e.g., understanding mental states, predicting actions)?
+What are the behavioral consequences in the real world (e.g., in politics, law, media)?

 I am enthusiastic about open science.
-I have been pre-registering my studies, sharing experiment data and codes on Open Science Framework.
+I have been pre-registering my studies, sharing experiment data and code on Open Science Framework.

-Keles, U., Lin, C., & Adolphs, R. (in press).
-A cautionary note on predicting social judgments from faces with deep neural networks..
+Keles, U., Lin, C., & Adolphs, R. (2021).
+A cautionary note on predicting social judgments from faces with deep neural networks.
 Affective Science.

 Lin, C., Keles, U., & Adolphs, R. (2021).
 Four dimensions characterize comprehensive trait judgments of faces.
 Nature Communications.

 Lin, C., Keles, U., Tyszka, J. M., Gallo, M., Paul, L., & Adolphs, R. (2020).
 No strong evidence that social network index is associated with gray matter volume from a datadriven investigation.
 Cortex, 125, 307-317.